Introduction

 Stro-Malankara Chaplaincy Begins in the Republic of Ireland

 Following this visit, His Beatitude appointed Rev. Fr.
-Abraham Pathakkal of the Bathery Diocese as the first Chaplain of the Malankara Catholic Mission in Ireland on 2 December 2012.
+Abraham Pathakkal of the Bathery Diocese as the first Chaplain of the Syro Malankara Catholic Mission in Ireland on 2 December 2012.
 Alongside his services in the Archdiocese of Dublin, regular Holy Mass for the Malankara Catholic community, as well as faith formation programs, began at the Church of the Immaculate Heart of Mary in Clondalkin, Dublin.
 During his tenure, he visited Malankara families in Belfast and other parts of the country, arranging Holy Mass in those locations.
 Belfast, the second Malankara Catholic community, was officially inaugurated in August 2016.

-On 4 September 2021, as decided by the Holy Episcopal Synod, Rev. Fr.
-Cherian Thazhamon from the Archdiocese of Thiruvalla arrived in Ireland and became the first Regional Coordinator and the second Chaplain of the Irish Malankara Catholic Mission.
+On 4 September 2021, as per the appointment of the Major Archbishop – Catholicos Rev. Fr.
+Cherian Thazhamon from the Archdiocese of Thiruvalla arrived in Ireland and became the first National Coordinator and the second Chaplain of the Dublin Malankara Catholic Mission.
 Over four years of dedicated spiritual leadership, he significantly expanded the community’s presence across Ireland.
-He made considerable efforts to visit and explore mission opportunities in various Latin dioceses, including Cork, Galway, Waterford, and Limerick.As a result of these efforts, on 17 April 2023, Rev. Fr.
-Shinu Varghese Angadiyil from the Archdiocese of Thiruvalla was appointed to the Diocese of Cork and Ross.
-Subsequently, on 20 August 2023, Rev. Fr.
-Jijo Johney Ashariparambil from the Diocese of Bathery was appointed to the Diocese of Galway.
-Later, on 23 September 2025, Rev. Fr.
-Joachim Joseph Pandaramkudiyil from the Diocese of Moovattupuzha was appointed to the Diocese of Limerick.
+He made considerable efforts to visit and explore mission opportunities in various Latin dioceses, including Cork, Galway, Waterford, and Limerick.

 Mission Activities